 What am I to do when those 72 hours run out?
 Do I have any backup plan?

 Just like with everything in life, you need to have a plan B. You can’t just run for the woods and hope for the best.
-You might be comfortable with this scenario, but not everyone from your family will.
+Personally, you might be comfortable with this scenario, but not everyone from your family will.
 You need to keep them well-fed and you need to keep them safe.
-You need a bug out location if you want to survive for more than 72 hours.
+A bug out location is a must if you want to survive for more than 72 hours.
 It doesn’t matter if you go to a family member’s house or if you go to a cabin in the woods.
 The important thing is to have somewhere to go if you decide to evacuate.

 Suggested reading: Items that should be in your 72 hours bag